rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-The handler should be defined up in the App component.
-Thus it has to be passed down through each component until it reaches the Repository component.
-That's why it reaches through the Organization component too.
+The handler should be defined in the App component.
+It passes through each component until it reaches the Repository component, also reaching through the Organization component on its way.

 {{< highlight javascript "hl_lines=5 15" >}}
 const Organization = ({